Alabama Extension at Alabama A&M University

 - STEM in the Gardens offers train-the-trainer workshops to help teachers and volunteer educators educate youth about STEM-related agricultural practices, the benefits of eating fresh produce, environmental conservation and beneficial organisms, including pollinators such as bees.

 - Urban Green introduces sustainable landscaping management practices, including green space development by revitalizing downtown areas and improving the utilization of urban spaces for community aesthetics and health.
-It also features the Back-2-Basics and Garden Walks series.
+It also features the Back-2-Basics and Alabama Garden Walks series.

 - Water Wheels (Outdoor Water Conservation Laboratory) is a 36-foot mobile lab used to educate audiences about water conservation.
 The lab comes complete with a rainwater collection system and 15 gaming computers.